Celebrate the magic of the festive season with a trip to a Christmas market, at home or on a short break abroad

 It’s the perfect time to wander round the prettily lit and scented markets in the UK or further afield.
 Browsing for handmade Christmas presents, drinking mulled wine and eating festive food – what could be better?

-Each year Bath Christmas Market transforms the city into a shopper’s paradise, as over 180 chalets – packed with Christmas goodies and predominantly run by local businesses – line the picturesque streets surrounding the Roman baths and Bath Abbey.
+Each year Bath Christmas Market transforms the city into a shopper’s paradise, as 150 chalets – packed with Christmas goodies and predominantly run by local businesses – line the picturesque streets surrounding the Roman baths and Bath Abbey.

 The market exudes a more romantic atmosphere than some, and attracts thousands of visitors from across the UK.
-Take a break from shopping to enjoy a hot chocolate in the snug pop-up Après Ski Bar, or visit the Abbey for a Christmas carol service.
+Take a break from shopping to enjoy a beer or mulled wine at the pop-up Lodge, or visit the Abbey for a Christmas carol service.
 And, with an ice rink nearby, there’s plenty to keep little ones happy too.

 The Leeds Christkindelmarkt